Syntax-Sculptor/isaac-modding-guidebook/README.md

 # Isaac Modding Guidebook

 Welcome to the Isaac Modding Guidebook!
-This repository serves as a series of tutorials pertaining to Isaac modding.
+This repository serves as a series of tutorials about Isaac modding.

 # Table of Contents